PRP

 Conclusion

-For the majority of investors, REITs and private equity fund structures offer superior risk-adjusted returns compared to direct property ownership.
-The advantages are structural: tax pass-through, liquidity, diversification, and professional governance.
+For most passive allocators, pre-IPO REITs and private REIT/PE fund structures offer superior risk-adjusted returns compared to direct ownership.
+The advantages are structural: tax pass-through, a defined exit path, diversification, and professional governance.

 FAQ

 Are REITs just stocks that track property?
 No. REITs own and operate real property.
-Their returns are driven by rental income and property values, not equity market sentiment alone — though listed REITs do carry short-term equity market correlation.
+Their returns are driven by rental income and property values, not equity market sentiment alone, though public REITs do carry short-term equity market correlation.

 Can I get the same yield from REITs as direct property?
-Net yields are often comparable or superior after accounting for vacancy, management, and maintenance costs that direct owners bear but REIT investors do not see directly.
+Net yields on public REITs are often comparable or superior after accounting for vacancy, management, and maintenance costs that direct owners bear but REIT investors do not see directly.
+Pre-IPO REITs add capital growth on top of distributable yield post-listing.

 Should I use REITs or PE funds?
-Listed REITs for liquidity and transparency; PE funds for potentially higher returns with longer lock-up periods.
-Many institutional portfolios blend both.
+Pre-IPO REITs and PE real estate for capital growth; public REITs for liquidity and income; many institutional portfolios blend all three.

 Sources